LCOGT/photonranch-jobs/README.md

         - "user_name" | string | the readable username, used for display
         - "user_id" | string | unique id for the user
     - Responses:
-        - 200: returns a copy of the job that was added to the jobs database
+        - 200: Returns a copy of the job that was added to the jobs database.
-        - 400: missing required key in body
+        - 400: Missing required key in body.
-        - 401: unauthorized user (either not logged in or did not reserve time)
+        - 401: Unauthorized user (either not logged in or did not reserve time).

 - POST `/updatejobstatus`
     - Description: Update the status of a job, mainly used by observatory code.
     This status is typically displayed in the UI for the user to see what is currently happening.
-    - Authorization required: no (will be added later)
+    - Authorization required: No (will be added later).
-    - Query Params: none
+    - Query Params: None.
     - Request body:
         - "site" | string | site abbreviation
         - "ulid" | string | id of the job being updated
         - "newStatus" | string | new status, for example: "STARTED", "EXPOSING", "COMPLETE".
         - "secondsUntilComplete" | int | estimate of the remaining time until a future status update of "complete" is sent.
 An empty value will register as -1.
 If no time estimate is available, use value of -1.
     - Responses:
-        - 400: missing required parameter (site and job ulid)
+        - 400: Missing required parameter (site and job ulid).
-        - 200: returns a JSON body with updated ulid, statusID, and secondsUntilComplete
+        - 200: Returns a JSON body with updated ulid, statusID, and secondsUntilComplete.
     - Example request:
     ```python
-    # python 3.6
+    # python 3.7
     import requests, json
     url = "https://jobs.photonranch.org/jobs/updatejobstatus"
     payload = json.dumps({
-        "site": "wmd",
+        "site": "saf",
         "ulid": "01E4C33S9ZFGS8P0K31FH9FDTN",
         "newStatus": "STARTED",
         "secondsUntilComplete": 5